The Quest, The Race, The Grind

 Since the horizons demand management approaches that are mutually exclusive, it implies that there are two points of transition where we move from exploration to execution on each engine.

-The transitions are critical because the product lifecycle has another built-in natural law: just as you can’t go from adulthood back to adolescence or childhood, once you enter into a new horizon you can’t go back to a previous one.
+The transitions are critical because the product lifecycle has another built-in natural law: it is one-way.
+Just as you can’t go from adulthood back to adolescence or childhood, once you enter into a new horizon you can’t go back to a previous one.

 Innovation is an Option